Minneapolis neighborhood opposed to police sees 3rd sexual assault in 2 weeks

 But the neighborhood wants no police assistance.

-After the Floyd death, its residents voted to call the Minneapolis Police Department no longer in an effort to protect people of color from it.
+After the Floyd death, its residents voted to call the Minneapolis PD no longer, in an effort to protect people of color from it.

 Powderhorn Park was also the site where a veto-proof majority on the City Council declared June 7 that they would vote to “disband” the police department.